Atyantik/nestjs-mongo-boilerplate/README.md

-# NestJS Barebone
+# NestJS MongoDB Boilerplate

-The starter repo for most of the enterprise projects.
+The boilerplate repo for most of the enterprise projects.
+We are using NestJS with Keycloak, DigitalOcean & Cloudflare services to create robust enterprise applications.
+Thus this boilerplate serve as the basis for initializing such projects.

 ## Description
 This repository is built on top of NestJS framework TypeScript starter repository.